10XGenomics/enclone/README.md

 6. Download the sample data.

-The easiest way to do this is
+The easiest way to do this is to type
 ```
 git clone git@github.com:10XDev/enclone.git
 ```